zingolabs/zcash-wallet-formats/zcashd/README.md

 This framework handles type-specific serialization, compact sizes, optional fields, and more.
 See the [serialization reference](#serialization-reference) for details on how each type is serialized.

-Data is stored in a `dat` file, which are implemented as a BerkeleyDB[^1].
+Data is stored in `dat` files, which are implemented as a BerkeleyDB[^1].
 Each entry is serialized using the following structure:

 ```
 <keyname_length><keyname><key>